This is the first time I’d named one of the elements which drew me toward Christianity, or helped me to see its truth: the simultaneous honor for obedience and for justice-seeking. I was thrilled to encounter in the Church a community where obedience, surrender, submission, humility, acceptance of s

 At the far end of the spectrum is something I don’t think anybody’s done yet that I know of, although I wish they would (and so I wish I’d said this last night, in front of Marquette’s provost!): What if Christian institutions allowed people to designate a friend as the person who would be covered under their health insurance (I in fact don’t know if this is legally possible–?) or the person covered under their compassionate leave policy?
 What if you could get compassionate leave from work to care for your best friend in his last days, or for your friend the single mom who just had her baby?

 In the middle of the spectrum there are so many possibilities: blessings for friendships (NOT THAT YOU NEED A PRIEST’S PERMISSION, people!
 Historically, covenants and promises of friendship were made by the friends themselves, without clerical intervention of any kind; the exception might be if your friend is also your child’s godparent).
 Churches adding people’s friends and partners to the prayer list.
 Making food for people whose friend or partner is hospitalized or otherwise in need of care.
-Note that some of these are also ways churches can welcome married gay couples, without compromising their sexual ethic; this is a feature not a bug.
+Note that some of these are also ways churches can welcome married gay couples, without compromising their sexual ethic; this is a feature not a bug.# One questioner asked about a situation priests face more often now than they used to: Someone comes to them with various spiritual questions and concerns, and in the course of the conversation it becomes clear that they’re in a same-sex marriage, but that isn’t something they explicitly seek guidance on.
+How can a priest open that part of the conversation humbly?
+I gave a waffly answer of the “everybody’s situation is different” variety but perhaps more direct guidance can come from a “motivational interviewing” model.
+In MI, one of the guiding principles is that both participants in a (therapeutic/counseling) conversation have necessary knowledge.
+The counselor has various kinds of experience and expertise, and the counselee has the crucial knowledge of their own situation.

 So one possible way to open the conversation around the Church’s sexual ethic is to ask, “What do you know about the Church’s sexual ethic?” or, “What do you already know about the Church’s understanding of marriage and gay marriage?”